fl00r/go-tarantool/README.md

 You have got space (Employee) with two indexes: `id` (field 0) and `name` (field 1).

 Currently you should explicitly define how to pack your query tuples and how to unpack returned tuple.
+Later some Reflections will be added for simplifying API (developer will have got low level and high level APIs).

-So you need to define `Employee` struct, `SelectIdTuple` struct and `SelectNameTuple`.
+So you need to define following structs: `Employee`, `SelectId` and `SelectName`.

 ```go
 package main